AWS

 size | Capacity profile for single-tenant deployments.
 Valid values: small, medium, large.
 Defaults to small when omitted. |

-Required nested fields
+Required nested fields (openai-like)

 | Field | Why it is required |